 I know I’m in the very small minority as I don’t like tea or coffee, and I never have done.
 Whenever I mention anywhere that I hate tea or coffee, it’s often met with confusion but it’s just one of those things for me and I just really dislike anything coffee or tea scented.
-I know I’m a total weirdo for not liking coffee, but I know coffee scrubs are insanely popular within the beauty community and one product I’ve seen featured most often is the Optiat Pick Me Up Coffee Scrub which is stocked at Cult Beauty.
+I know I’m a total weirdo for not liking coffee, but I know coffee scrubs are insanely popular within the beauty community, and everyone loves coffee.
+One product I’ve seen featured most often is the Optiat Pick Me Up Coffee Scrub which is stocked at Cult Beauty.

 I’d love to know if you’ve tried anything from Optiat before?

 All products featured on Gemma Etc. are PR samples or gifted items, unless otherwise indicated.
 This post may contain affiliate links.
 If you wish to find out more, please see my Disclaimer within my navigation bar.